carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

 ===============================

-Though you're probably reading this because you want to write or maintain a compiler backend, LLVM also fully supports building a native assemblers too.
+Though you're probably reading this because you want to write or maintain a compiler backend, LLVM also fully supports building a native assembler.
 We've tried hard to automate the generation of the assembler from the .td files (in particular the instruction syntax and encodings), which means that a large part of the manual and repetitive data entry can be factored and shared with the